citp/privacy-policy-historical/w/wr/wra/wrapp.com.md

 In this Privacy Policy the terms (identified with initial capitalization) used herein shall have the meanings specified in the Terms of Service (available at <http://www.wrapp.com/tos>).
 Additional definitions are also provided in this Privacy Policy.

-In this Privacy Policy, “ **Wrapp** ” means Wrapp Operations Sweden AB, a Swedish company with corporate identification number 556868-5712 and with its registered address at Kungsgatan 9 in Stockholm, Sweden, and Wrapp US, Inc., a company registered under the laws of the state of Delaware, with its registered address at c/o Offereins Janda Roe & McCahan, 987 University Avenue, Suite 6, Los Gatos, CA 95032, United States.
+In this Privacy Policy, “ **Wrapp** ” means Wrapp Operations Sweden AB, a Swedish company with corporate identification number 556868-5712 and with its registered address at Döbelnsgatan 24 in 11352 Stockholm, Sweden, and Wrapp US, Inc., a company registered under the laws of the state of Delaware, with its registered address at c/o Offereins Janda Roe & McCahan, 987 University Avenue, Suite 6, Los Gatos, CA 95032, United States.

 ### 3\.
 User Consent